herrBez/remote_controller/README.md

 you to increase the volume of your laptop and to pause a video from your smart phone.

+## Original use case

+As a lazy netflix watcher I want to be able to skip an intro, increase or decrease the volume, while lying down on my bed.

 ## Getting Started

 Make sure that your laptop and your smart-phone are in the same